zatourie/zatourie.github.io/_posts/2015-11-24-Secure-Coding.md

     ' union select table_name,2,3,4,5,6 from information_schema.tables where table_schema = database()#
     ' union select group_concat(column_name),2,3,4,5,6 from information_schema.columns where table_name = '테이블명'#

+# Mitigate SQL Injection

+* Use static query
+* Use PreparedStatement properly when using JDBC API
+* Use # in My/IBatis query
+* In case of dynamic query, use a proper filter to remove/replace special characters which enable attacks

 ----